QAD Redzone: 2006-2022: Acquisitions as QAD Inc.

-In June 2012, QAD acquired DynaSys, a European provider of collaborative demand and supply chain planning software, for a reported €6.0 million.
-In December of that year, CEBOS, a provider of quality management and management system standard software and services, was acquired.
+QAD acquired two companies in 2012.
+In June, the company purhcased DynaSys, a European provider of collaborative demand and supply chain planning software, for a reported €6.0 million.
+In December, QAD acquired CEBOS, a provider of quality management and management system standard software and services.

 In August 2018, QAD acquired PT Iris Sistem Inforindo (PT Iris), a distributor and system integrator for QAD software operating across South Asia, primarily in Indonesia.

-Allocation Network GmbH, a provider of strategic sourcing and supplier management based in Munich, Germany, was acquired in January 2021.
+In January 2021, QAD acquired Allocation Network GmbH, a provider of strategic sourcing and supplier management based in Munich, Germany.
 In April of that year, QAD acquired Foreign Trade Zone Corporation, a provider of cloud-based Foreign-Trade Zone (FTZ) software and consulting services based in Mobile, Alabama.
-In December, QAD acquired California-based WebJaguar.
+In December, QAD acquired a digital commerce company, California-based WebJaguar.